-Weight training + conditioning + proper nutrition + being 10% body fat or less.
+Weight training + conditioning + proper nutrition + being 12% body fat or less.

-Weight training + conditioning are going to build your strength and endurance to perform better in a fatigued state, such as late into the 3rd period.
+Weight training and conditioning are going to build your strength and endurance to perform better in a fatigued state, such as late into the 3rd period.
 It is the 3rd period where you can really tell who has elite athlete level conditioning and who does not.

 Proper nutrition is absolutely vital because a machine cannot operate without fuel.
 Athletes are the machine, food is your fuel.
 It’s not enough anymore to rely on talent and natural gifts.
-There are too many good guys out there putting in the work every day on and off the ice to be the best.
+There are too many good players out there putting in the work every day both on and off the ice to be the best.

 This one is obvious, additional fat does you no good whatsoever.
-It does not make you stronger, you cannot contract fat.
-It definitely doesn’t make you faster and it definitely will cause you to fatigue quicker.
+It does not make you stronger, you cannot contract fat like you can a muscle.
+It definitely doesn’t make you faster, and it definitely will cause you to fatigue quicker.

-One trick to help with fatigue is Beta Alanine Supreme.
-Beta alanine supreme is a product I always use with my high level athletes during competition as it benefits the energy systems that hockey players are using to perform better both on the ice and in the gym.
+One quick trick to help with fatigue is by using some beta alanine and citruline (ages 15+).
+Beta alanine and citruline are ingredients that I always use with my high level athletes during competition as it benefits the energy systems that hockey players are using to perform better both on the ice and in the gym.

 How much cardio should I be doing in ratio to weight training to prepare for an upcoming hockey season?

 This is a particularly tough question to generalize as each individual player would require different approaches.
-As an obvious example, if a player’s #1 weakness was his conditioning there would be a greater emphasis on achieving that over other priorities.
+As an obvious example, if a player’s #1 weakness was his/her conditioning there would be a greater emphasis on achieving that over other priorities.

-When you’re playing hockey it is a short duration explosive sport.
-Your shift is not a long time and in that time period there is high velocity direction change, shots, body checks, breakaways, getting it out of the corner, blowing be the defensemen among many other things.
+When you’re playing hockey, it is a short duration explosive sport interspersed by low intensity, longer duration recovery periods.
+Your shift is not a long time and in that time period there is high velocity direction change, shots, body checks, breakaways, getting it out of the corner, blowing by the defense-men, among many other things.

 When I talk cardio with my hockey athletes I don’t use the word cardio, I use the word conditioning.
 We perform short duration, extremely difficult tasks that better replicate the energy systems that you are using on the ice so that there is more crossover from the gym to the ice and you become a better hockey player.